brianmtreese/briantree.se/_posts/2024/04/2024-04-07-angular-tutorial-converting-observables-to-signals.md

   - "RxJS"
 ---

-<p class="intro"><span class="dropcap">S</span>ignals are changing the way we do many things in Angular.
-You’ve likely encountered <a href="https://angular.io/guide/observables-in-angular">Observables</a> if you’ve worked in the framework for very long.
-They’re a pretty handy way to stream values emitted over time to subscribers providing a way to react to these events as needed.
-But often when using them, we also need to trigger <a href="https://angular.io/guide/change-detection">Change Detection</a> in order to properly update items within views.
-With <a href="https://angular.io/guide/signals">Signals</a>, Observables are not being replaced, they still have use cases, but we can actually transform them into signals when needed.
-This can help with Change Detection and can often simplify the code overall.
-In this post we’ll convert a couple of Observables from an existing example over to Signals.
-Alright, let’s check it out.</p>
+<p class="intro"><span class="dropcap">C</span>onverting Observables to signals in Angular eliminates the need for async pipes, simplifies change detection, and reduces template complexity.
+While Observables excel at event streams and async operations, signals provide better performance for UI state that needs to update reactively.
+Angular's <code>toSignal()</code> function bridges these worlds, letting you transform Observable streams into reactive signals.
+This tutorial shows you how to convert common Observable patterns to signals, when to use each approach, and how to optimize performance.</p>

 {% include youtube-embed.html %}

+#### Angular Signals Tutorial Series:
+- [Signal Inputs & output()]({% post_url /2024/03/2024-03-24-angular-tutorial-signal-based-inputs-and-the-output-function %}) - Learn signal-based inputs and outputs
+- [Create Signals with computed()]({% post_url /2024/08/2024-08-01-create-signals-from-other-signals-with-the-computed-function %}) - Learn about computed signals
+- [Angular Signals & effect()]({% post_url /2024/08/2024-08-09-angular-signals-and-the-effect-function %}) - Learn about the effect() function

-Now, before we get too far along, it’s important to note that I have created [another video](https://youtu.be/kM2mZ81968g) where I cover the basics of Signals, as well as the [signal-based input](https://angular.io/guide/signal-inputs) function, and the [output](https://blog.angular.io/meet-angulars-new-output-api-253a41ffa13c) function too.
+Now, before we get too far along, it's important to note that I have created [another video](https://youtu.be/kM2mZ81968g) where I cover the basics of Signals, as well as the [signal-based input](https://angular.io/guide/signal-inputs) function, and the [output](https://blog.angular.io/meet-angulars-new-output-api-253a41ffa13c) function too.

 Also, the demo application that we will use in this post uses the [Angular CDK Breakpoint Observer](https://material.angular.io/cdk/layout/api#BreakpointObserver) and, you guessed it, I have [a video](https://youtu.be/aKxFbZG_3go) on this as well.